Physics of Complex Systems Laboratory

 Understanding this surprising behavior remains a challenge.
 Relevant questions include: What are the physical and mechanical principles underlying such action at a distance?
 What information propagates in the protein?
 What are the best architectures for propagation, and can we classify them?
 How does the mechanical organisation of the protein transpire in the now abundant sequence data of protein families?

 We approach these questions using in-silico evolution of functional materials and empirical tests of our theory using the Protein Data Bank.

 Theory of deep learning

-A prerequisite of artificial intelligence is to interact with the world, which often requires to make sense of (e.g. classify) data lying in high dimension.
+A prerequisite of artificial intelligence is to interact with the world, which often requires making sense of (e.g. classifying) data lying in high dimensions.
 It is an extremely hard challenge, yet very recently huge progress has been made using deep neural nets.
 It led to algorithms that beat the best humans at games like go, self-driving cars, efficient translators, etc…

-These algorithms have a profound connection to physics, has learning data correspond to a descent in the landscape of a cost function, similar to a rapid quench in the energy landscape of a glass.
+These algorithms have a profound connection to physics, as learning data correspond to a descent in the landscape of a cost function, similar to a rapid quench in the energy landscape of a glass.
 We are studying the geometry of this landscape by building analogies with physical systems.
-We are developing scaling theories for how the performance of these algorithms depend on the number of parameters and the numbers of data, as well as phase diagrams indicating that learning can qualitatively differ depending on the parameters chosen.
+We are developing scaling theories for how the performance of these algorithms depends on the number of parameters and the number of data, as well as phase diagrams indicating that learning can qualitatively differ depending on the parameters chosen.